Ansett/drbt-profits/public/callredirection.md

 ### Adjust values to your liking:
-The values in my example above are indeed all just random values and are not thought through at all.
+The values gwei, limits an other scrapping values are just examples.
 You should use your own values.

 To edit the buy order values it's way easier to use the **mobile app** :
 - *Replace* menu
-- Select any `gwei_regex` or `10_command_regex`
+- Select `call_power`
 - *Edit Replace*
 - Edit values in *New Words Replace* field
   - Adjust **gwei delta** amounts after the colon on each `GWEI_FOR_...` line
   - **Buy parameters** and conditions like `--numWallets`, `--ethAmount`, `--buyTaxLimit` and such

-You can also edit the *Replaces* in the TG bot:
+You can also edit the *Replace* in the TG bot:
 - Go to `/replace`
 - *Show All*
-- Select any `gwei_regex` or `10_command_regex`
+- Select any `call_power`
 - *Edit Replacement Text*
-- Paste the new replacement text (that's what follow the -> arrow in commands from "Creating transformations" section)
+- Paste the new replacement text (that's what follow the -> arrow in the long replace command from "Creating transformation" section)

-**Do not delete any replace rules**, because when you re-add them the order is messed up and it won't work.
-If you do, you'll have to delete all rules and re-add them.

 ### Stopping redirection: